Elinor Florence, Author

 Later, Vi moved to the Ontario Water Commission where she worked until retiring in 1973.
 After retirement she and Arnold continued to fly in their own aircraft, a Piper Cub and later a Mooney.

 Vi Milstead Warren served as a wartime ferry pilot, as a commercial pilot, and as an instructor when it was rare for women to fly in any of those capacities.
 She is the fourth pilot who served with the ATA to be inducted into Canada’s Aviation Hall of Fame.
-Her lifelong friend Marion Orr was admitted in 1982; Helen Bristol was inducted in 1974; English-born Vera Dowling was inducted in 2000.
+Her lifelong friend Marion Orr was admitted in 1982; Helen Bristol was inducted in 1974; and English-born Vera Dowling was inducted in 2000.

 Other honours have also been bestowed upon Vi.
 In 1978 the East Canada Section of the Ninety-Nines (a women’s aviation organization) awarded her the Amelia Earhart Medallion for contributions to aviation.